 When you have days where you feel like giving up, refer back to your motivations and I promise they’ll give you a burst of motivation to keep going.

 Rewarding yourself for each goal you achieve is fun but it also keeps you motivated for the long haul.
-Write down a list of rewards that you’re going to treat yourself too each time you reach one of your weight loss goals.
-Make sure the rewards are meaningful to you and not food related.
+Write down a list of rewards that you’re going to treat yourself to each time you achieve goals.
+Make sure the rewards are meaningful to you and not food-related.
 They could be as simple as a new lipstick or more extravagant like a holiday to Hawaii – which is mine!

 DEAR ME, HOW I’M FEELING RIGHT NOW

-Sit down in a quiet space for 20 minutes and really think about every aspect in your life that being overweight affects or affected.
+Sit down in a quiet space for 20 minutes and really think about every aspect of your life that being overweight effects.
 Now write down a really meaningful, heartfelt letter to yourself about every single thing you just thought about.
 For me, it was that I couldn’t fit into fashionable clothes and my feet were constantly aching.
 Another huge one that still upsets me 6 years later, is when I went to Hawaii for my Wedding / Honeymoon there was a beautiful infinity pool at the hotel we were staying at.
-The weather was warm and perfect and I really wanted to go into the pool, but I didn’t step one foot into it because I thought everyone would be starring at my all my wobbly bits.
-That was, and still is a huge motivation to me.
+The weather was warm and perfect and I really wanted to go into the pool, but I didn’t step one foot into it because I thought everyone would be starring at all my wobbly bits.
+That was, and still is a huge motivation for me.

 For me, writing my “dear me” letter was so emotionally challenging.
 When I read it back to myself I couldn’t help but cry, I remember thinking “ I don’t want this fat to be such a negative part of my life anymore”.
 It may be hard for you to write this letter now but as you start losing weight, read this letter once in a while and you’ll find things will gradually start diminishing from the letter.
 Your dear me letter will be something you never want to lose as it’ll be a constant reminder of how you felt when you were over-weight and trust me, you’ll never want to go back there again.